-Durga puja is definitely going to be different this year due to the Covid-19 pandemic, with the population looking into More products to keep you virus-free it is no wonder it is going to be a lot different this year for you, me, and everybody.
+Durga puja is definitely going to be different this year due to the Covid-19 pandemic.
+It is no wonder it is going to be a lot different this year for you, me, and everybody.
 There were no retail shopping, no Durga Puja pandal collections, and there won’t be any pandal hopping this year.
 Durga Puja is one of the most extravagant festivals of our country and is celebrated with great enthusiasm following months-long preparations before it.
 But still, I am planning to celebrate Durga Puja with covid-19 safety protocols.
 But how?
 Let’s read more.

 The main festivities remain for five days- Panchami, Shashti, Saptami, Ashtami, Nabami and Dashami.
 Till the tenth day which is celebrated as Vijaya Dashami or Dussehra all across India festivities are carried on in full energy and fervour.
 While it’s Durga Puja in states such as West Bengal, Assam, Tripura, Odisha, it’s the nine days of celebration of Navaratri that starts tomorrow, 17th October 2020.

 Among many other things, one that struck me while the whole country was shut down due to Covid-19 pandemic was Durga Puja as I had planned to visit Kolkata just like the previous year.
 I started consoling myself that it won’t last that long, right.
 It’s just March and there are six months left.
 We Bengalis are so crazy about Durga Puja that we start the countdown for the next year puja the day after Viyaja Dashami.
 So even the slightest thought that this year there won’t be any Durga Puja is unbearable upon us.

 Its that time of the year we get a long holiday, the whole year we had been waiting for this month.
 People who are staying in different cities for job or education return to meet and celebrate the festivities with their loved ones.
 This is the main essence of Indian festivals.